babynus/projeqtor/projeqtor/docs/user/Administration.rst

 .. rubric:: GENERAL SECTION 3 : Display

 .. rubric:: Section: Display
   * Transition between screen changes in flash or fade mode.
 .. rubric:: Max items to display in Today list
   * Limit this list. items are generally ordered by issue date increasing
 .. rubric::  Quick filtering by status
   * Display one button.
 Allow to filter on lists the element by status checking boxes.
 Refresh to make appear on boxe a new state just created on list .
 .. rubric:: Section: Localization

-.. rubric:: Currency
+  * Currency
      * Choose your symbol displayed on each monetary boxe
 .. rubric:: Currency position for cost display
   * Symbol sets  before or after each monetary boxe
 .. rubric:: Section: Default values for user parameters
 .. rubric:: Default language
   * choose among 19 languages / easy come back with translation in target language
 .. rubric:: Default theme
   * choose among various
 .. rubric:: Fist page
   * Display your favorite screen like the first one after connexion
 .. rubric:: Icone size in menu
   * Choose
 .. rubric:: Display of the upper menu
   * Icones are hidden or no.
 .. rubric:: Display of the left menu
   * Appears by icones or in wide mode
 .. rubric:: Display history
   * no
   * yes, yes with work indicated ( on the bottom of the page )
   * on request ( through a specific button )
 .. rubric:: Editor for rich text
   * Choose
 .. rubric:: Activate the spell checker in CK editor
   * yes or no
 .. rubric:: Not applicable value
   * Choose the symbol meaning that is not an applicable value to be displayed on column.
 .. rubric:: Restric project list
   * When creating an element, name of the project stays like than the one selected at the selector or on contrary offers choice on global list of projects

 .. rubric:: GENERAL SECTION 4 : Miscellaneous